 Some important things to remember;

-- Stay in luxurious and upmarket properties as they will better be able to cater for your needs also.
+Stay in luxurious and upmarket properties as they will better be able to cater to your needs also.
 Luckily, Mahlatini specialise in luxury African travel and our experts have great, long-standing relationships with many of the top safari lodges across Southern and Eastern Africa.

 Some of our favourite Vegetarian Friendly Safari Lodges and Camps